 Wearing little more than body paint, the group achieved a unique artistic voice, which contrasted with the highly polished aesthetic of 1980s London.
 In a cultural landscape that was decidedly slick, urban and modern, the Neo Naturists’ work celebrated a particular kind of anarchic innocence, making frequent references to the English pastoral and homely pursuits such as camping, girl–guiding and harvest festivals.

 In the Neo Naturists’ performances, the body was both spectacle and metaphor for the social body.
 Presenting the nude, painted body with an almost Edenic lack of embarrassment, their performances were “bodypositive” and celebratory, in stark contrast to the increasingly commodified, ‘sexually packaged’ body widely promoted in the 1980s.

-This retrospective includes archival materials from The British Film Institute, The Michael Clark Company and the Neo Naturist Archive; alongside original works by Christine Binnie, Jennifer Binnie, Grayson Perry, John Maybury and Wilma Johnson.
-The exhibition offers an opportunity to experience a significant selection of the Neo Naturists’ extraordinary practice first hand.
+This retrospective included archival materials from The British Film Institute, The Michael Clark Company and the Neo Naturist Archive; alongside original works by Christine Binnie, Jennifer Binnie, Grayson Perry, John Maybury and Wilma Johnson.
+The exhibition offered an opportunity to experience a significant selection of the Neo Naturists’ extraordinary practice first-hand.
 The Neo Naturists have been neglected within contemporary discourse, yet the relevance and potential of their work and methods remains as sharply radical and transformative today as it was more than three decades ago.

-This exhibition is supported by Thomas Dane, The Henry Moore Foundation and Arts Council Grants for the Arts.
-A Night with the Neo Naturists is supported by Yana and Stephen Peel.
+This exhibition was supported by Thomas Dane, The Henry Moore Foundation and Arts Council Grants for the Arts.
+A Night with the Neo Naturists was supported by Yana and Stephen Peel.